samumei/ddecompose/README.md

 (2009b)](https://www.econometricsociety.org/publications/econometrica/2009/05/01/unconditional-quantile-regressions/supp/6822_extensions_0.pdf)
 and Firpo et al. (2018) do the same for the RIF estimator and for the RIF decomposition terms, respectively.
-The authors propose to bootstrap standard errors. `ddecompose` allows to bootstrap standard errors in both `ob_decompose()` and `dfl_decompose()`.
+The authors propose to bootstrap standard errors. `ddecompose` allows bootstrapping standard errors in both `ob_decompose()` and `dfl_decompose()`.
 For the classical OB decomposition, analytical standard errors are available, too.

 ## Examples

-The following examples illustrate the workings of the main decomposition functions in `ddecompose`.
-We use a sample of the National Longitudinal Survey (NLSY) 79 containig wage data from the year 2000 of workers who were aged 35 to 43 in that year.
-The data is from O’Neill and O’Neill (2006) and is used as an illustration of the Oxaca-Blinder mean decomposition in Fortin, Lemieux, and Firpo (2011).
+The following examples illustrate the operation of the main decomposition functions in `ddecompose`.
+We use a sample from the National Longitudinal Survey (NLSY) 79 containing wage data from the year 2000 for workers who aged 35 to 43.
+The data are from O’Neill and O’Neill (2006) and were used to illustrate the Oxaca-Blinder mean decomposition in Fortin, Lemieux, and Firpo (2011).
 The data contains 2655 male and 2654 female observations, respectively.